Sept. 27 was National Gay Men's HIV/AIDS Awareness Day (NGMHAAD).

 New York City has been trying to reduce the rate of unwanted teenage pregnancies by distributing morning-after pills, such as Plan B, and contraceptives to ...

 New study offers free HIV drug to volunteers

-There has been a lot of excitement over the U.S. Food and Drug Administration's approval of Truvada this past July, which is the ...
+There has been a lot of excitement over the U.S. Food and Drug Administration's approval of Truvada this past July, which is the first ...

 More education is needed to encourage safe sex in college

 The Public Health Agency (PHA) of Canada is recommending that students starting college this fall make safe decisions regarding their sex lives, reports Health Canal.

 Sexually active individuals should be on the lookout for herpes